Acorns Review [2024]: Easy Investing to Grow Your Money

 How does Acorns work?

 Acorns is a micro-investing platform and robo-advisor that launched in August of 2014.
 It’s a legitimate company backed by investors like PayPal, NBCUniversal, and Rakuten.
-With more than 4.5 million users, Acorns is a trusted tool for people with little-to-no experience investing.
+With more than 4.5 million users, Acorns is a trusted tool for people with little to no experience investing.
 And when you sign up with Acorns, you’re helping the company plant oak trees across the country.
 Acorns helped plant 178,000 trees last year alone, which is a big win for the environment.

 When you use Acorns, your money is put into a diversified investment that Nobel prize-winning economist Dr. Harry Markowitz, father of modern portfolio theory, helped build.
 You get to decide how conservative or aggressive you want to be by choosing one of five portfolio options.
 And Acorns’ features let you invest on autopilot, so you don’t have to think about how to distribute your hard-earned cash.

 You can also invest your spare change automatically with Round-Ups.
-If you opt into Round-Ups, each purchase you make is rounded up to the nearest dollar.
+If you opt in to Round-Ups, each purchase you make is rounded up to the nearest dollar.
 That round number is reported to your credit or debit account, while the difference is automatically transferred into your Acorns Invest account (once you’ve accumulated a $5 minimum balance).
-In other words, if you buy a candy bar for $1.25, $2.00 is taken out of your bank account and $0.75 of that is put toward your investment portfolio.
-To take advantage of Round-Ups, you will need to link a bank account or a credit or debit card.

 Acorns automatically “rebalances” your portfolio and provides you with ongoing support for a low monthly fee.
 That means as the market fluctuates and the values of your securities change, Acorns will work to rebalance your portfolio to its designated level of risk.
 This rebalancing ensures the proper asset allocations within your account, so you’ll be more likely to see your money grow in the way you desire.